samuelbarrett1234/atp/README.md

 An automated theorem prover in C++, geared towards proving mathematical statements, but without limiting itself to human-readable proofs.

+## Documentation

+Documentation pages can be found at https://samuelbarrett1234.github.io/atp/

 ## Navigation

 This repository has four projects: